 Welcome to Episode 26 of the ThinkUDL podcast!
 Today Host Lillian Nave talks with Paula Cocce from Curry College in Milton, Massachusetts.
-Paula came to the campus of East Carolina University in Greenville, NC, for a CollegeSTAR Student Support Summit where she discussed how she supports a variety of students with learning differences.
+Paula came to a CollegeSTAR Student Support Summit where she discussed how she supports a variety of students with learning differences.
 Paula Cocce M.Ed. is a Senior Lecturer in the Program for Advancement of Learning (PAL) at Curry College.
 PAL offers metacognitive support for college students with Learning Disabilities and ADHD.
 In addition to her work in PAL, she teaches classes in First Year Transitions.
 As Outreach Coordinator, she facilitates workshops on LD Awareness, Study Skills Strategies, Student Motivation and the College Search Process.
 The discussion goes behind the scenes to see how specialists on college campuses help students with disclosed and undisclosed learning differences and disabilities to navigate their own learning in their college courses.

 Lillian and Paula also discuss how a professor who is accessible, accommodating, and organized can make a world of difference for every one of their students.
 In addition, they discuss “flipping the script” a bit about the negative labels and stigma that oftentimes accompany Student Support Centers at colleges and universities and how one could make assistive tech “cool” rather than negatively stigmatized.
 Join Lillian and Paula as they discuss changing the idea around what 21st century students need and not just “making accommodations,” but rather “accommodating all students.”